Teaching staff: prof. dr. A.J.A.C.M. (Anne-Marie) Korte (UU).

 Costs: Participation is free for ReMA students and PhD candidates registered at NOSTER or at any other research school in the Humanities.
 For others, the fees are €250.
 For more information about membership and costs, click here (for ReMA students) or here (for PhD candidates).

 Credits and workload: 5.0 EC.
 There are 10 sessions per year.
-Preparation for and participation in each session takes c.
+Preparation for and participation in each session takes on average c.
 14 hours altogether.
-You will receive 0.5 EC for active participation in each session.